-The average interest rate on a personal loan was 11.88% in 2020, according to Bankrate, but it can be as low as 10.3% for borrowers with excellent credit.
+The average personal loan interest rate was 11.88% in 2020, according to Bankrate, but it can be as low as 10.3% for borrowers with excellent credit.
 That compares to an average around 16% for credit cards, according to CreditCards.com, which shares an owner with NextAdvisor and Bankrate.

 Difference in How Funds Are Disbursed

 With a personal line of credit, borrowers can continually draw money up to the predefined credit limit.
 This gives them more flexibility, since they can take only the exact amount they need, over an extended period of time.
 If you opt for a personal loan, you will only get a lump sum once.